plugwise/plugwise-beta/README.md

 Results of our tests are checked by Travis, click the left button (the one that should say 'Build passing' :)) on the [Plugwise-Smile repository](https://github.com/plugwise/Plugwise-Smile/).

-# There is Anna support in HA Core already
+# ~~There is Anna support in HA Core already~~ replaced by the new Plugwise component, based on this beta-version.

 And from the original sources by @laetificat it was improved upon and upstreamed by @CoMPaTech and improved and maintained by @bouwew